 Across the Boundaries

-In addition to their own specific offerings, CESR, the Deming Center, and the Real Estate Center have built bridges to establish collaborative initiatives that cross traditional business school boundaries.
+In addition to their own specific offerings, the Center for Education on Social Responsibility, the Deming Center, and the Real Estate Center have built bridges to establish collaborative initiatives that cross traditional business school boundaries.
 For example, CESR and the Deming Center coordinate efforts on "values-driven entrepreneurship" to support not only social entrepreneurship but also the integration of values and sustainability principles into business models and practices.
 In 2010 CESR along with ICOSA Magazine, in collaboration with the Deming Center, cohosted a conference for business students in local universities on Conscious Capitalism.
+In 2015 CESR hosted the Partners in Business Ethics conference bringing together Deans and Center/Program Directors from the world’s leading business schools with corporate leaders to promote ethically responsible business.
 The Real Estate Center's 2009 conference on Climate Change and the New Frontiers of Urban Development was also cosponsored by the Deming Center.
+The Real Estate Center continues to host its annual forum bringing industry leaders together with thought leaders from higher education.
 All three groups offer mentoring programs and share resources and ideas, preparing students for employment in the rapidly expanding field of sustainable business.